 Flexible Spending let you set aside pre-tax dollars from your paycheck to pay for many health care and dependent care expenses.
 By paying for these expenses with pre-tax dollars, you reduce the amount of your taxable income and increase your take-home pay.
 You can find the basics of our offered Flexible Spending plans on page 11 of your Benefits Guide.
 Comfortable with the basics?
 Take a look at our Flexible Spending Plan details document.
 Still want more information?
-Learn more about the Health Care and Dependent Care Flexible Spending Accounts (FSA) offered by Uplift Education and administered by TASC below!
+Learn more about the Health Care and Dependent Care Flexible Spending Accounts (FSA) offered by Uplift Education and administered by CAS below!

 Both Flexible Spending Account options come with a debit card, to make payment and claims processing even easier!